daedadev/react-portfolio/README.md

 ## Description

-The purpose of this project was to create my own personal portfolio page.
-As the only things I have created in my time programming are video games I have linked those in my website and set up a dummy resume as I wasnt given an example of how the resume should look however due to the header having one I thought I should include it just to be sure.
+The purpose of this project was to take my pre-existing portfolio page and convert it into react.
+I have included a decent amount of my more impressive creations and updated a bit of the layout.

-I was to ensure the links worked and that the html and css were properly commented along with the webpage sizing to different screens.
-I had a really fun time working on this project and I hope you enjoy it.
+Welcome to my portfolio and I hope that you enjoy.

 Link to the finished webpage hosted on Git: https://wron1.github.io/finalPortfolio/